 Image courtesy of Steve Hess

 Preface: Many Americans – including influential economists and talking heads – still wrongly assume that war is good for the economy.
-For example, former Federal Reserve boss Ben Bernanke just claimed that cutting defense spending would harm the economy.
+For example, extremely influential economists like Paul Krugman and Martin Feldstein promote the myth that war is good for the economy.